bug400/lifutils/INSTALL.md

 The LIFUTILS were migrated to the CMake build system.

-Download the lifutils source package and follow the instruction in the build directories:
+Download the lifutils source package and follow the instructions in the build directories:

 * linux: Linux (Debian package tools)